Mass Gap in Infinite Derivative Non-local Higgs: Dyson-Schwinger Approach: Infinite Derivative Higgs: Review

 \section{Infinite Derivative Higgs: Review}

-We work with the action for the infinite derivative theory which is given by \cite{Biswas:2014yia}:
+Let us start with the action for the infinite derivative theory given by \cite{Biswas:2014yia}:

-Here the normalization of $\phi$ is so chosen that the residue at the $p^2=m^2$ pole is unity. $\Box= \eta_{\mu\nu}\partial^{\mu}\partial^{\nu}$ $(\mu, \nu=0,1,2,3$) with the convention of the metric signature $(+,-,-,-)$, $m$ is the mass of the scalar, and $M$ is the scale of the non-locality which is taken to be below the Planck scale.
-In the non-local theory, the kinetic terms are generalized with higher derivatives suppressed by the non-local scale $M$, while the scalar self-interaction is the standard quartic one.
-The theory is reduced into the standard local field theory in the limit of $M \to \infty$.
-In Euclidean space ($p^0\rightarrow ip^0$) the propagator is given by, \be \Pi(p^2)=-\frac{ie^{-\frac{p_E^2+m^2}{M^2}}}{p_E^2+m^2} \ee while the vertex factor is, as usual, given by $-i\lambda$.
-Note that the non-local extension of the theory leads to the exponential suppression of the propagators for $p_E^2 > M^2$, and this fact indicates that quantum corrections will be frozen at energies higher than $M$ (as all the $\beta-$functions vanish beyond the scale of non-locality M making the theory reach an asymptotically conformal limit in the UV) \cite{Ghoshal:2017egr,Ghoshal:2020lfd}.
+The normalization of $\phi$ is so chosen in such a manner that the residue at the $p^2=m^2$ pole is unity in this case. $\Box= \eta_{\mu\nu}\partial^{\mu}\partial^{\nu}$ $(\mu, \nu=0,1,2,3$) with the convention of the metric signature $(+,-,-,-)$, $m$ is the mass of the scalar particle, and $M$ is the energy scale of the non-locality which is taken to be below the Planck scale.
+As you may note n the above equation, the kinetic energy terms are generalized with higher derivatives suppressed by the non-local energy scale $M$, whilst the scalar self-interaction is the typical quartic potential one.
+This action is reduced into the standard local field theory in the limit of $M \to \infty$.
+Regarding the non local form-factor $e^{f(\Box)}$, various proposals have been considered in the literature \cite{Edholm:2016hbt}.
+For simplicity, we will use $e^{-\frac{\Box^2}{M^2}}$.
+But overall, what is essential is that the factor is an entire function without zeros avoiding in this way possible ghosts in the spectrum of the theory.

+In Euclidean space ($p^0\rightarrow ip_{E} ^0$) the propagator is given by, \be \Pi(p^2)=-\frac{ie^{f(-p_E^2)}}{p_E^2+m^2} \ee while the vertex factor is, as usual, given by $-i\lambda$.
+Note that the non-local extensions of the local theory leads to the exponential suppression of the propagators for $p_E^2 > M^2$ region, and this fact means that the quantum corrections in the UV will be frozen at energies higher than $M$ (basically all the $\beta-$functions vanish beyond the scale of non-locality M making the theory reach an asymptotically conformal limit in the UV) \cite{Ghoshal:2017egr,Ghoshal:2020lfd}.